armno/blog/content/post/vercel/index.md

 [**Vercel**](https://vercel.com) is a cloud platform for static sites and serverless functions.
 I see Vercel as a direct competitor to [Netlify](https://netlify.com).
-I'm [using](https://armno.in.th/2018/08/18/move-to-netlify/) Netlify already with this blog and really am impressed how Netlify makes many things a lot easier.
+I'm [using](https://armno.in.th/2018/08/18/move-to-netlify/) Netlify already with this blog and am impressed by how Netlify makes many things a lot easier.
 I'm curious how it compares to Vercel so I give Vercel a try this time.